PySimpleGUI/PySimpleGUI/README.md

 The **new command** with the new parameter is:

-`pip install --upgrade --extra-index-url https://PySimpleGUI.net/install  PySimpleGUI`
+`python -m pip install --upgrade --extra-index-url https://PySimpleGUI.net/install  PySimpleGUI`

 ### Uninstall Needed If Error

+If you're getting errors, please uninstall PySimpleGUI entirely and install again using the new parameter.

 ![](https://PySimpleGUI.net/images/emojis/wave_56.png)